shibatch/sleef/CONTRIBUTING.md

-# Contributing to our project
+# Contributing to Our Project

 Thank you for your interest in contributing to our project.
 We welcome contributions from the community to help improve this project.